 IS THE CORRECT PRONUNCIATION WITH A HARD ‘G’ like GHIF OR A SOFT ‘G’ LIKE JIF?

 It was a typical Monday in the Jemully office.
 Copywriters were slinging slogans.
 Designers were designin’.
 My boss and I had a discussion in which I needed to say GIF out loud.
 I stumbled.
 “Is it jiff or is it ghif?”
 I asked.
 There were opinions, but not exactly a consensus in the office.
-After reading up, I polled social media.
+After reading up, I polled social media to find out their opinions on the proper gif pronunciation.

 Officially, either way is correct.
 Unofficially, it is debated.